 How to Get Clothes to Last Longer

-Recycling old clothes and donating them to a thrift store should be a last choice option.
+Recycling old clothes and donating them to a thrift store should be the last choice option.
 Learning how to get clothes to last longer means more money saved and less impact on our environment.
 Here are a few tips to get your clothing to last longer:

-- Buy Quality Yes, there really is a big difference between a well made piece of clothing and stuff you find at the dollar store.
+- Buy Quality Yes, there really is a big difference between a well-made piece of clothing and stuff you find at the dollar store.
 Spend money up front on high quality clothes if you want them to last a while.

 - Use a Delicates Bag Using a mesh laundry bag to protect delicate clothing will keep them lasting longer.